Prakruthi-G-H/pizza-hut-clone/README.md

 - Implement backend (Java + MySQL) for storing orders and user data
 - Add menu filtering and search based on pizza type or price
 - Integrate Google Maps API to show nearby Pizza Hut outlets
+- Include hover animations and transitions for smoother user experience

 ## 👩‍💻 Developed by